 When I was a careers adviser, I did a course on careers education where we were set an exercise to try and fit careers education into the curriculum alongside all of the other statutory stuff schools have to teach.
 It really made me realise how little time schools have to fit in the practical life skills that all kids would benefit from learning.
-Now that kids are off school for the time being, it seems like a good time for them to learn some practical skills that will be useful for the future.
 I’ve put together a list of all of the life skills I think primary school age children should learn.
-Some of these are things I have already taught my kids and some we’re hoping to cover while home schooling.
+Some of these are things I have already taught my kids and some are completely new and will fit into our homeschooling plans.

 Financial Life Skills for Primary aged children

 Money makes the world go round but isn’t something that schools have much time for in the curriculum.
 Teaching your kids about money is a great way to get them using maths in the real world and help them understand why maths is important.
-Santander have this great list of books about money for kids and NatWest have some great home learning resources about finances.
+Santander have this great list of books about money for kids .
 You might also want to consider a prepaid cash card for kids instead of cash.

 - What taxes are